-The (START), (STOP), (CENTER), and (SPAN) keys are used to define the swept frequency range, time domain range (Option 010), or power sweep range.
+The Start, Stop, (Center), and Span keys are used to define the swept frequency range, time domain range (Option 010), or power sweep range.
 The range can be expressed as either start/stop or center/span.
 When one of these keys is pressed, its function becomes the active function.
 The value is displayed in the active entry area and can be changed with the knob, step keys, or numeric keypad.
 Current stimulus values for the active channel are also displayed along the bottom of the graticule.
 Frequency values can be blanked for security purposes, using the display menus.

-The preset stimulus mode is frequency, and the start and stop stimulus values are set to 300 kHz and 3 GHz (or 30 kHz and 6 GHz with Option 006) respectively.
+The preset stimulus mode is frequency, and the start and stop stimulus values are set to 30 kHz and 3 GHz (or 6 GHz with Option 006) respectively.
 In the time domain (Option 010) or in CW time mode, the stimulus keys refer to time (with certain exceptions).
 In power sweep, the stimulus value is in dBm.

-Because the display channels are independent, the stimulus signals for the two channels can be uncoupled and their values set independently.
-The values are then displayed separately if the instrument is in dual channel display mode.
+Because the primary channels are independent, their stimulus signals can be uncoupled and their values set independently.
+The values are then displayed separately if the instrument is in multiple channel display mode.
 In the uncoupled mode with dual channel display the instrument takes alternate sweeps to measure the two sets of data.
 Channel stimulus coupling is explained in the "Stimulus Menu" section, and dual channel display capabilities are explained in the "Display Menu" section located later in this chapter.